infinitered/ignite-cookbook/docs/intro.md

 ## Backed by the Ignite Team & Community

 The Ignite Cookbook is maintained by the [Infinite Red](https://infinite.red) team, and the community.
 If you have any questions, or want to contribute, please [join our Slack](https://join.slack.com/t/infiniteredcommunity/shared_invite/zt-1e1gob8vn-pcFjKM~n1c~aXFsTnvHpdg) and say hi!

+## Have an idea for a recipe?

+We'd love to hear it!
+Please [open an issue](https://github.com/infinitered/ignite-cookbook/issues) and we'll review it.
+We're always looking for new ideas to add to the cookbook!